Martin Luther King Jr.: Birmingham campaign, 1963

 In April 1963, the SCLC began a campaign against racial segregation and economic injustice in Birmingham, Alabama.
 The campaign used nonviolent but intentionally confrontational tactics, developed in part by Wyatt Tee Walker.
 Black people in Birmingham, organizing with the SCLC, occupied public spaces with marches and sit-ins, openly violating laws that they considered unjust.

 King's intent was to provoke mass arrests and "create a situation so crisis-packed that it will inevitably open the door to negotiation."
 The campaign's early volunteers did not succeed in shutting down the city, or in drawing media attention to the police's actions.
-Over the concerns of an uncertain King, SCLC strategist James Bevel changed the course of the campaign by recruiting children and young adults to join in the demonstrations.
+Over the concerns of an uncertain King, SCLC strategist James Bevel changed the course of the campaign by recruiting children and young adults to join the demonstrations.
 Newsweek called this strategy a Children's Crusade.

-During the protests, the Birmingham Police Department, led by Eugene "Bull" Connor, used high-pressure water jets and police dogs against protesters, including children.
-Footage of the police response was broadcast on national television news and dominated the nation's attention, shocking many white Americans and consolidating black Americans behind the movement.
-Not all of the demonstrators were peaceful, despite the avowed intentions of the SCLC.
+The Birmingham Police Department, led by Eugene "Bull" Connor, used high-pressure water jets and police dogs against protesters, including children.
+Footage of the police response was broadcast on national television, shocking many white Americans and consolidating black Americans behind the movement.
+Not all demonstrators were peaceful, despite the avowed intentions of the SCLC.
 In some cases, bystanders attacked the police, who responded with force.
 King and the SCLC were criticized for putting children in harm's way.
 But the campaign was a success: Connor lost his job, the "Jim Crow" signs came down, and public places became more open to blacks.
 King's reputation improved immensely.

 King was arrested and jailed early in the campaign—his 13th arrest out of 29.
-From his cell, he composed the now-famous "Letter from Birmingham Jail" that responds to calls on the movement to pursue legal channels for social change.
+From his cell, he composed the now-famous "Letter from Birmingham Jail" that responds to calls to pursue legal channels for social change.
 The letter has been described as "one of the most important historical documents penned by a modern political prisoner".
 King argues that the crisis of racism is too urgent, and the current system too entrenched: "We know through painful experience that freedom is never voluntarily given by the oppressor; it must be demanded by the oppressed."
 He points out that the Boston Tea Party, a celebrated act of rebellion in the American colonies, was illegal civil disobedience, and that, conversely, "everything Adolf Hitler did in Germany was 'legal'."
 Walter Reuther, president of the United Auto Workers, arranged for $160,000 to bail out King and his fellow protestors.